 When you hear the word heatmap, you might already suspect that the whole thing is about some kind of visual representation.
 You are right!
 Heatmap tools are used to generate visual representations of user activity on each of your web pages.

 The idea of collecting data and representing it in a visual form was the idea of Cormac Kinney, who developed this method in the mid-’90s.
-At the beginning, it was an analytical tool.
+In the beginning, it was an analytical tool.
 Traders used, as they wanted to find an effective way to beat financial markets.

 When it comes to website analytics, heatmaps allow you to collect information about all the relevant actions that users do on your site.
-These include hovering their cursor on the different elements of your page, scrolling and clicking.
+These include hovering their cursor on the different elements of your page, scrolling, and clicking.
 There are also eye-tracking heatmaps that allow you to track the eye movement of users.

 Based on these actions, you can generate the following heatmaps: